All you need to know about intermittent fasting

-Chronic diseases are often tied to insulin, a glucose.
 As fasting helps diabetes, it also helps lower a person’s risk of developing a chronic disease.
 A recent research study shows intermittent fasting cuts a person’s chance of having a heart attack and stroke.
 People in the study had a reduced level of systolic blood pressure which plays into heart attacks and strokes.
 High systolic blood pressure also creates more pressure on the arteries.

 Anti-aging benefits too?
 Intermittent fasting helps the body to defend itself from molecular damage which would normally cause aging.
 The diet plan also keeps your organs healthy and your body at a high level of cell function.

 Is intermittent fasting right for you?